numb3r33/dl_nlp/src/cnn_sent_classification/README.md

-## Convolutional Neural Networks and Recurrent Neural Networks for Toxic Comment Classification
+## Convolutional Neural Networks and Recurrent Neural Networks for [Toxic Comment Classification Challenge](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge)

-This repo contains implementations of some of the papers and experiments on how to use different CNN and RNN models for toxic comment classification.
+This repo contains implementations of some of the papers and experiments on how to use different CNN architectures for classification task.

 ### Usage
+- Clone the rep0
+- `cd src/cnn_sent_classificaiton/`
-- Run the `data/download.sh` script to download data from kaggle, but before please make sure to install `kaggle-api` using `pip install kaggle-api`
+- Run the `data/download.sh` script to download data from kaggle, but before please make sure to install `kaggle-api` using `pip install kaggle-api` from [Kaggle API](https://github.com/Kaggle/kaggle-api)
-- Run `main.py` to run a particular model defined in the `models/` folder.
+- Run `sh train_full.sh` to train model defined in the `models/` folder.
-- I have also added model with best performance on the holdout set in the `results/` folder, you can use that model by passing `-infer` flag while running the `main.py` script.
+- Model with best performance on the holdout set would get stored in the `results/` folder, you can use that model by passing `-infer True -load True` flag while running the `sh train_full.sh` script.

 ### Installation